FAQ

 Who reads the Torah?
 Who gets an Aliyah?

 We follow traditional Orthodox guidelines and our Torah readers and the people who get Aliyot are men.
+The bimah is situated in the middle of the shul, so it's right next to the mechitza, making sure the Torah reading and all goings-on can be heard by all in attendance.

 Does Or Hatzafon have minyan every Shabbat?